Real Estate Witch

 🏡 About a specific home:

-• Is this home priced well?
+• Is this home priced at fair market value?

 • How much should I expect to pay in local taxes, utilities, and HOA fees?